Lathes.co.uk Home Page

 vibration and get away from the annoying difficulty of having to find several V

 belts all exactly the same length.
-If you have ever tried to replace the multiple
+If you have ever tried to replace the

-single, wide, flat belt made by Firestone.
+using a single, wide, flat belt made by Firestone.

 If the older, smaller lathe you are considering has a flat belt, don’t worry;